Intel has finally released its first Arc laptop GPUs and desktop GPUs in the market, bringing some much-needed competition to AMD and Nvidia.

 Arc graphics cards are discrete GPUs that are more powerful than the Intel Iris Xe GPUs integrated into Intel CPUs.
 Now that they're here, Intel is in a position to challenge Nvidia and AMD for a significant piece of the graphics card market, which is hotter than it's ever been.
+It's worth getting excited about.

 Here’s everything we know about the Intel Arc GPUs announced so far.